AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

 If any ten members object to fast-tracking then the motion is not fast-tracked.
 The ten objecting members have to be on the “floor” of conference (as regards online-only conferences, this means participating in Plenary).
-In an in! person conference, this would not include members who are voting remotely.
-If agreed for fast-tracking, then after Conference passes the SOC Report, the vote on the fast! tracked motion will include members who are voting remotely.
+In an in- person conference, this would not include members who are voting remotely.
+If agreed for fast-tracking, then after Conference passes the SOC Report, the vote on the fast- tracked motion will include members who are voting remotely.